YosysHQ/yosys/README.md

 extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.

+Yosys is using [sv-elab](https://github.com/povik/sv-elab) and [slang](https://github.com/MikePopoloski/slang) libraries to provide comprehensive SystemVerilog support.
+It supports an (informally defined) synthesizable subset of SystemVerilog in version IEEE 1800-2017 or IEEE 1800-2023.

 Yosys can be adapted to perform any synthesis job by combining the existing passes (algorithms) using synthesis scripts and adding additional passes as needed by extending the yosys C++